+524 EXISTENTIALISM

-Moore, Wittgenstein, Ryle and Austen.
-524 EXISTENTIALISM 3 credits Prerequisites: Permission of instructor.
-In-depth inquiry into the thought of Kierkegaard, Jaspers, Heidegger, Sartre, Tillich and other existentialists with their concern for the human nature, philosophy of mankind and ethics.
-KANT 534 Prerequisite: Permission of instructor.
-Study of Kantian system of thought and its relation to history of philosophy.
-Includes thorough investigation of one or more of Kant's philosophical
+Prerequisites: Permission of instructor.
+In-depth inquiry into the thought of Kierkegaard, Jaspers, Heidegger, Sartre, Tillich and other existentialists with their concern for the human condition.

-526 PHENOMENOLOGY Prerequisites: Permission of instructor.
+526 PHENOMENOLOGY 3 credits Prerequisites: Permission of instructor.
 Inquiry into methodology of Husserl and Heidegger and their influence upon Western European and American thought.
+ARISTOTLE 3 credits works 561 NEUROETHICS Prerequisite: Permission of instructor.
+Discussion and evaluation of contemporary theories of moral agency arising from developments in neuroscience.
+THEORY OF KNOWLEDGE

-ARISTOTLE Prerequisite: Permission of instructor.
-Detailed study of Aristotle's metaphysics, philosophy of
+Prerequisite: Permission of instructor.
+Detailed study of Aristotle's metaphysics, philosophy of nature, philosophy of mankind and ethics.